-One of the oldest heritage buildings in the state, the eight buildings that make up what is now referred to as the Treasury building are regarded as the most significant in Tasmania’s administrative history.
-The courthouse was the first building to be erected in 1824, making it the oldest Supreme Court in Australia.
-In the following century another seven buildings were constructed, including the Police and Convict Office in 1835 and Public Offices in 1841, both designed by John Lee Archer.
+The eight buildings that make up what is now referred to as the Treasury Building are regarded as the most significant in Tasmania’s administrative history, including the oldest Supreme Court in Australia (built 1824).
+Over the following century another seven buildings were constructed, including the Police and Convict Office in 1835 and Public Offices in 1841, both of which were designed by colonial architect John Lee Archer.
 The latter, constructed by convict James Blackburn, was the first public building to house the Treasurer of Van Diemen’s Land.
 The complex has also housed offices for the Attorney-General, the Chief Justice, the Premier and various government ministers.
+What the future holds for this important site is yet to be revealed.

 Address: 21 Murray Street, Hobart